Frequently Asked Questions About Cremation

 Q: What if my family wishes to choose more than one place for the ashes?

 A: This practice has become very common as it allows each family member to retain a small portion of the ashes or place them in a location that is meaningful to their relationship with you.
-A Baldwin Brothers Cremation Society Life Celebration Consultant will assist you with creating this opportunity for your friends and family.
+A Baldwin Brothers Cremation Society Life Celebration Consultant will assist you in creating this opportunity for your friends and family.

 Q: How can I make sure my cremation service wishes will be honored once I’m gone, especially if my family wants something different, like a ground burial?

-A: Even though most family members and friends want to do the right thing, you can help tremendously by prearranging your Orlando cremation services.
+A: Even though most family members and friends want to do the right thing, you can help tremendously by prearranging your cremation services.
 This may simply include writing down your wishes and providing copies of them to family and your closest friends or purchasing the exact cremation arrangement you desire.
 It is also important to have a “Will” or “durable power of attorney for health care” stating your wishes and naming an “agent”.